Public Notice

-The Collier County Community and Human Services Division (CHS) announces the opening of the PY2025-2026 grant application cycle.
-During PY2025-2026, Collier County is scheduled to receive federal funds from the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grants (ESG), State Housing Initiatives Partnership (SHIP) and HOME-ARP funds.
+The Collier County Community and Human Services Division (CHS) announces the opening of the PY2026-2027 grant application cycle.
+During PY2026-2027, Collier County is scheduled to receive federal funds from the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), Emergency Solutions Grants (ESG), and State Housing Initiatives Partnership (SHIP) funds.
+Funding is available only to eligible Nonprofit or For-Profit organizations; individuals seeking assistance, please visit https://www.colliercountyhousing.com/collier-community-assistance-programs/.

-The pre-application period for local, State and Federal grant funds will begin on Tuesday, January 7, 2025, and will continue until 12:00 p.m. noon on Friday, January 17, 2025.
-Those invited to complete a full application will be notified no later than to January 31, 2025.
-The full application portal will be opened to invitees Monday, February 3, 2025 and will close at 12:00 p.m. noon, Monday, February 24, 2025.
-The link to the pre-applications will be available through the CHS website, on the main page at www.colliercountyfl.gov or www.colliercountyhousing.com and paper copies of the application may also be obtained at our offices at 3339 Tamiami Trail East, Suite 213, Naples, FL 34112 between 9AM-4PM.
+The pre-application period for local, State and Federal grant funds will begin on Thursday, January 8, 2026, and will continue until 12:00 p.m. noon on Tuesday, January 20, 2026.
+Those invited to complete a full application will be notified no later than January 30, 2026.
+The full application portal will be open to invitees Tuesday, February 3, 2026 and will close at 12:00 p.m. noon, Wednesday, February 25, 2026.
+The link to the pre-applications will be available through the CHS website, on the main page at www.collier.gov or www.colliercountyhousing.com and paper copies of the application may also be obtained at our offices at 3339 Tamiami Trail East, Suite 213, Naples, FL 34112 between 9AM-4PM.

-One-on-one technical assistance meetings are mandatory in order to be considered to be invited to submit a full application.
-Those interested in applying in the PY2025-2026 funding cycle should contact CHS by calling 239-252-1428 to schedule a technical assistance meeting between January 27, 2025, and January 31, 2025.
+Attendance at a one-on-one technical assistance meeting is required to be eligible for an invitation to submit a full application.
+Applicants invited to submit a full application in the PY2026-2027 funding cycle must contact CHS by calling 239-252-1428 to schedule a technical assistance meeting between January 26, 2026, and January 30, 2026.
 No applications will be accepted unless a pre-application and a one-on-one technical assistance meeting have occurred.

 All pre-applications must be consistent with the Collier County’s Consolidated Plan and/or SHIP Local Housing Assistance Plan (LHAP).
-Pre-application and full application details are provided in the PY2025-2026 Grant Application guidance.
+Pre-application and full application details are provided in the PY2026-2027 Grant Application guidance.

 Application Guidance: